DEMON1A/Discord-Recon/README.md

 - Sure You Can.
 Just Open an Issue With The Tool Name.
 And It Will Be Added In Both.
 The Source Code And The Our Discord Server.

 ## Wanna Delete Your Bot Data? :worried:
-- I Just Added `clean.sh` That Auto Delete The Bot Databases For You.
-All You Need Is Just Using Two Commands:
 - `chmod +x clean.sh && ./clean.sh`

 ## Found This Tool Helpful? :heartbeat: